qieguo2016/vue-zhihudaily/README.md

 This is a Zhihu web page on mobile device, and it is created just for learning.

-It is not finished yet, don't push me, I am trying to work it out.
+It is not finished yet, I am working...

 Demo
 ---